AerialRobotics-IITK/aruco_detection_gazebo/tf-library/README.md

 first download the offboard node from here and paste it your src folder

-`launch mavros px4.launch fcu_url:=/dev/ttyACM0:115200` //baudrate is 11500 which tells the rate at which data is bing published
+`roslaunch mavros px4.launch fcu_url:=/dev/ttyACM0:115200` //baudrate is 115200 which tells the rate at which data is bing published

 `dmesg`